roadsidemultimedia/Docs/customizing/using-the-base-child-theme.md

 The Base child theme is considered the most professional method for customizations and here are a few reasons why:

-* Supports custom CSS via the `style.css` file
+* Supports custom CSS via the `style.css` file.
-* Supports hooks via the `functions.php` file
+* Supports hooks via the `functions.php` file.
-* Supports LESS with the creation of a `style.less` file (see Creating a style.less file below)
+* Supports LESS with the creation of a `style.less` file.
 * Supports the creation of a `language` folder for translations.
-* Supports a custom `rtl.css` file.
+* Supports a custom `rtl.css` file, for customizing the default rtl styling.
-* Supports custom/child sections
+* Supports custom/child sections.

+For more information we recommend reading the following Wordpress codex articles [child themes](http://codex.wordpress.org/Child_Themes) and [theme development](http://codex.wordpress.org/Theme_Development).

 ## Structure ##